 The upfront cost is high for the entire system, but if you actually use it, and don’t let it collect dust like most people do with all of their other games, your cost of “entertainment” per hour will become extremely low!

 You Are the Variable

 All of this equipment comes with costs, but the costs aren’t high if you use the equipment.
 Just remember, the cost depends solely on you.
 If you don’t use the equipment, then all of it is 100% loss.
 If you aren’t committed, then start small.
-Come up with a small 10 minute routine that you can do each morning or night.
-Once the routine becomes habit, then consider getting some equipment to help you out.
+Come up with a small 10-minute routine that you can do each morning or night.
+Once the routine becomes a habit, then consider getting some equipment to help you out.